caaravn/gitnotes/README.md

---> docker start <containerid>  ------> to start the container -> docker stop <containerid>  ------> to stop the container -> docker rm <containername> --- delete docker container (make sure container should be in stop state) -> docker run -it --name <containername> <imagename> /bin/bash ---> to create container -> docker commit <containerid> ---- from this we can build new docker image from existing image -> docker logs -f <containername> ----- to see container logs -> docker exec -it <containername> sh  ------ to login into container -> docker stats <containername> ---- you can see the resource utilization cpu/ram/memory
+--> docker start <containerid>  ------> to start the container -> docker stop <containerid>  ------> to stop the container -> docker rm <containername> --- delete docker container (make sure container should be in stop state) -> docker run -it --name <containername> <imagename> /bin/bash ---> to create container and naming it -> docker commit <containerid> ---- from this we can build new docker image from existing image -> docker logs -f <containername> ----- to see container logs -> docker exec -it <containername> sh  ------ to login into container -> exit ----> for coming out from container
+-> docker stats <containername> ---- you can see the resource utilization cpu/ram/memory
 -> docker system prune ---- unused images/containers will be deleted -> docker run -it --name <containername> --privileged=true --volumes-from <oldcontainer> <images> /bin/bash

+**docker hub commands**

+docker run <ubantu>  -------> it will pull image from docker hub and creat container too

+docker pull <ubantu> --------> it will only pull image from docker hub

 ======================================================================================================================================================================================